Living & studying away from home

 Off-campus accommodation can be cheaper than living on campus, however, it doesn’t have the hands-on support that comes with living in a on-campus residential college.

 The good news is that we have a comprehensive welfare and academic support program that’s available to all students.
 This includes academic support, financial assistance and free counselling.
-The student union also provides a range of support services to members.
+The La Trobe Student Association also provides a range of support services to members.

 So if you decide to live off campus, you can do so in the knowledge that help is at hand.